The costs in this article have been updated in line with the new energy price cap that came into effect on 1 October 2023.

 Wash your clothes at a lower temperature

 Washing your clothes at a lower temperature can help you cut back on energy costs.
-Lower temperatures use less energy and while older models are likely to have an option to wash at 30°C, a 20°C option has been a compulsory design feature on newer models since 2013 thanks to the European Union’s Ecodesign initiative (opens in new tab).
+Lower temperatures use less energy and while older models are likely to have an option to wash at 30°C, a 20°C option has been a compulsory design feature on newer models since 2013 thanks to the European Union’s Ecodesign initiative.
+The Energy Saving Trust says that washing at lower temperatures is particularly worth considering with clothing that is not heavily soiled.
+According to Which? making that switch from 40°C to 30°C will cut your energy usage by 38% a year, while going from 30°C to 20°C will cut your energy usage by 62%.

 You'll also find that many laundry detergents are now much more effective at cleaning clothes at lower temperatures, so there's no need to worry about your clothes not being clean enough.
 You might also find that liquid detergents are more effective when washing at lower temperatures rather than powder alternatives.